Alec-Stashevsky/blocklength/README.md

     #> [1] "pwsd"

-We can see that both methods produce similar results for a block-length of 10-11 depending on the type of bootstrap method used.
+We can see that both methods produce similar results for a block-length of 9 or 11 depending on the type of bootstrap method used.